Key Takeaways

 Developing self-empowerment techniques requires intentionality and hard work.
 But you don’t have to go on your self-empowerment journey alone.
 If you’re struggling with low self-esteem and self-empowerment, consider seeking help from a mental health professional.

 At Rula, we’re committed to helping people access quality mental health support when they need it most.
-Rather than waiting weeks or months for an appointment, you can connect with a therapist who takes your insurance and has expertise treating your symptoms as early as this week.
+Rather than waiting weeks or months for an appointment, you can connect with a therapist who takes your insurance and has expertise treating your symptoms as soon as tomorrow.